silexphp/Silex/doc/usage.rst

     $app->error(function (\LogicException $e, Request $request, $code) {
         // this handler will only handle \LogicException exceptions
-        // and exceptions that extends \LogicException
+        // and exceptions that extend \LogicException
     });

 .. note::